 (5) Nothing in this section limits the ability of the Commissioner to perform a function through an officer or agent.

-[Section 31A inserted by No. 28 of 2006 s.
+[Section 31A inserted: No. 28 of 2006 s.
 57.]

 31B.
 Information officially obtained to be confidential

 (1) A person who misuses information obtained by reason of any function that person has, or at any time had, in the administration of this Act commits an offence.